dowsing water, noble minerals, oil/gas fields, geopathic stress using advanced map dowsing

 Will the driller slow down as he approaches the water?

 Do you know the signs that show that water is about to be hit.
 There are subtle changes to the nature of the waste being thrown out of the hole as the water is approached.
 Basically the waste changes from 'dust' to bits'.
 If the driller continues to drill at the same speed through this there is a 50% chance that the water course will become sealed off - permanently clogged with dust and clay.
 What the driller should do (but sometimes doesn't do) when the dust turns to bits, is to slow right down.
 This enables him to drill accurately into the water source and place an optimal sump beneath it to gather the water.
 Many drillers, eager to finish the job as quickly as possible, may be tempted to overlook the need for slowing down at this point.
+This may lead to big problems.
+The water may be missed altogether, or the water produced may be contaminated with minerals.
+In all cases the most sensible option is to drill slowly when the target depth recommended by the dowser is approached.
+Extra care at this stage is essential and can impact the effectiveness of the whole job.
+The dowser can not be held responsible if the recommendations of the dowser are ignored.

-Does your contract specify sweet water?
+Does your contract specify water?

 These are just a few of the pitfalls that you may hit when contracting to bore for water.
 Sadly as a dowser I am often called to the site after unsuccessful boreholes have been drilled, which means I have personally witnessed the problems that can occur.
 As an independent advisor I can talk you through your contract, highlighting any areas where you need to ask more questions.
-Drilling a borehole is an expensive undertaking, you may decide its worth spending a few pounds on an independent advisor such as myself to save yourself the expense and worry of possible problems.
+Drilling a borehole is an expensive undertaking, you may decide it's worth spending a few pounds on an independent advisor such as myself to save yourself the expense and worry of possible problems.

 Would you like to speak to Peter? just call

-01352 754052 for a free no-obligation discussion about your situation or email on
+01352 754052 for a free no-obligation discussion about your situation or email: peterjtaylor9@gmail.com

 One question people ask me all the time is how much does drilling cost?